yousefelassal/quote-cron/README.md

 > We should not judge people by their peak of excellence; but by the distance they have traveled from the point where they started.

 > One's friends are that part of the human race with which one can be human.

+> The best preparation for tomorrow is doing your best today.